ryan-mcclue/musings/projects/wc-experiment.md

 `TODO: quadPtrScalar faster as less expensive microps for address generation?` (compiler might not be smart enough as we have disabled SLP vectorisation?) so, a CPU will have a max.
-IPC value generally, if can reduce dependency chain, always applicable
+IPC value generally, if can reduce dependency chain, always applicable branch misprediction is costly because of this, as have to look ahead in instruction stream to make things pipelined

 JIT varied term.
 JIT debugging, is debugger automatically opening when program crashes JIT compilation first compiles to something like bytecode. then at runtime, converts to machine language